 Schedule: The course begins in August and ends in March so that it will not interfere with preparations for second-year final exams and the USMLE Step 1.
 Most of the course takes place over the web via Canvas discussions so as to allow for maximum flexibility in students' schedules.
 After each reading block, there will be an evening meeting to discuss the material.

 Why Medicine through Literature?
 Dr. Rita Charon, internist, writer, and a scholar in the forefront of the "Narrative Medicine" movement in America, defines this discipline as "medicine practiced with the narrative competence to recognize, interpret, and be moved to action by the predicaments of others." ("Narrative Medicine: Form, Function, Ethics," R. Charon, Annals of Internal Medicine, 1/2001.)

 Phillip Lopate, one of the important essayists of our time, visited our campus in April, 2010.
 In an interview with Poets and Writers magazine, he said: "Literature allows us to be more understanding about human frailty, about error, tragic flaws, and therefore, makes us more forgiving, and more self-forgiving."

 What's the purpose of this course?
 First, to enjoy the readings!
 Second, for students to use the readings as a tool to prepare for and process their clinical experiences, and to approach their development as individuals and as physicians.
 Third, to interact with other second- and fourth-year students and faculty in a venue that is open and informal.

 Who'll be leading the course?
-Dr. Jerald Winakur and Lee Robinson, JD, who served as Associate Faculty at the Center since its inception, lead the class and the Canvas discussions until AY 2017-2018.
+Dr. Jerald Winakur and Lee Robinson, JD, who served as Associate Faculty at the Center since its inception in 2007, led the class and the Canvas discussions through 2018.
 Dr. Kristy Kosub will be taking over the reign beginning with the 2018-2019 academic year.
 It is Dr. Kosub's desire to maintain a similar format for the course with guest experts and lecturers attending the meetings and discussions.
 Students' contributions to this course---not just the insights they have gained as medical students but the wisdom they bring to the class as human beings---are critical to its success.